 I recently moved to a unit that was previously occupied by a family with very young children.
 Since rent has significantly dropped over the last couple years, to cut costs, instead of hiring professional cleaners our landlord cleaned the unit himself… Needless to say, he missed quite a few places.
-When I removed the kitchen vent filters to wash them (as it looked like they were never washed in all the years the previous tenant lived here), a whole bunch of debris fell over of the stove area.
+When I removed the kitchen vent filters to wash them, a whole bunch of debris fell over of the stove area.
 It was disgusting.
 There were also bits of food caked onto the areas above where the filters sat.
 The same sticky food substances were found in between the cabinets and by the side of the refrigerator.
 Upon trying to reach up in these crevices, that’s when I noticed a trail of ants.

-To prepare a 1 oz (30mL) spray bottle of “bug spray”, I add:
+To make a 1 oz (30mL) spray bottle of “bug repellent”, I add:

-- 5 drops of rose geranium oil (I use a massage oil that has rose geranium oil diluted in a carrier oil; if I had used pure 100% rose geranium oil, I probably would have only used one or two drops.
-You can also substitute this for lemongrass oil, as rose geranium can sometimes be hard to find here.)
+- 5 drops of rose geranium oil; (I use a massage oil that has rose geranium oil diluted in a carrier oil.
+If I had used pure 100% rose geranium oil, I probably would have only used one or two drops.
+You can also substitute this for lemongrass oil, if you can’t get rose geranium oil.)